 Phlox subulata, Zones 3 to 9

 Creeping phlox is a smaller, low-growing hearty relative of the familiar fragrant perennial.
-When the creeping variety bursts into bloom in March, it forms a cascading spread of little flowers, making it a lovely choice for rock gardens, slopes and flower bed borders.
+When the creeping variety bursts into bloom in March, it forms a cascading spread of little early blooming flowers, making it a lovely choice for rock gardens, slopes and flower bed borders.
 Grow it in full sun and trim back after it blooms.

 Why we love it: The showy, star-shaped flowers attract butterflies.